antononcube/RakuForPrediction-blog/Articles/Exploratory-data-analysis-with-Raku-comments.md

 a narrower scope, like, exploratory data analysis, or some other single paradigm point of view.

 This happens consistently for Mathematica and, more generally, for the efforts of Wolfram Research, Inc. (WRI).
-Stephen Wolfram and WRI are often asked questions like:

-> Why don't you make Mathematica more Data Science friendly?
+Stephen Wolfram and WRI are often asked questions like "Why don't you make Mathematica more Data Science friendly?" and similar.

-and similar.

 Simply (and cynically) put, Mathematica is made for brilliant physicists, not for people who try to sell their skills in